Non-negative matrix factorization algorithms generally improve topic model fits: Numerical experiments

-Plots A1 and B1 in Fig.~\ref{fig:results-main} illustrate the first pattern: EM achieved a reasonably good fit, so any improvements over EM were small regardless of the algorithm used.
-Indeed, the EM and CD estimates in these two examples are nearly indistinguishable (Fig.~\ref{fig:results-main} A2, B2).
+A1 and B1 in Fig. \ref{fig:results-main} illustrate the first pattern: EM quickly progressed to a good solution, and so any improvements over EM were small regardless of the algorithm used.
+Indeed, despite the small improvements in log-likelihood obtained by the CD estimates in A1 and B1, the final EM and CD estimates were nearly indistinguishable from each other (Fig. \ref{fig:results-main}, A2 and B2).

-Plots C1 and D1 illustrate the second pattern: 1,000 iterations of EM was insufficient to obtain a good fit, and running additional EM or CD updates substantially improved the fit.
-Among the four algorithms, the extrapolated CD updates provided the greatest improvement.
-And yet the large difference in log-likelihood corresponded to only modest differences in estimated topic proportions (Plots C2, D2).
-So while the CD updates with extrapolation produced large gains in computational performance, these gains did not meaningfully impact the topic modeling results.
+C1 and D1 in Fig. \ref{fig:results-main} illustrate the second pattern: the initial 1,000 EM iterations were insufficient to recover estimates close to an MLE, and running additional updates sometimes substantially improved the fit.
+Among the four algorithms compared, the extrapolated CD updates again provided the greatest improvement in log-likelihood within the allotted time.
+And yet, despite the considerable improvements in log-likelihood, the final estimates did not change much (Fig. \ref{fig:results-main}, C2 and D2).
+So while the CD updates can sometimes produce large gains in computational performance, these gains do not always have a meaningful impact on the topic modeling results.